olonok69/GSK/README.md

-### HTTP REST-API for ML MultiClass Classification Problem"
+### HTTP REST-API for ML MultiClass Classification Problem

 In this document is described the solution proposed for this problem.
 I use pyspark 2.3.4 and flask 1.0.2 , Cherrypy 17.4.1